Hours 11:30 pm - 7:30 am (3rd shift) with varying days off

-Minimum of one year of full-time, or equivalent part-time related experience in work involving the protection or security of buildings, equipment or people as a major duty, or any equivalent substitution as specified in the state job specifications.
+Minimum of six months of full-time, or equivalent part-time related experience in work involving the protection or security of buildings, equipment or people as a major duty, or any equivalent substitution as specified in the state job specifications.

 Ability to gather information through observing and questioning individuals and examining records and documents.

 Ability to maintain a calm manner in stressful and emergency situations.